kategapaliak/kategapaliak.github.io/_projects/2019-10-29-learning-path.md

 ---
-title: 'Learning Path'
+title: 'Career Path'
-subtitle: 'LearningPath is a smart education assistant which enables you to land your dream job.'
+subtitle: 'CareerPath is a smart education assistant which enables to land a dream job.'
 date: 2019-10-29 00:00:00
-description: LearningPath is a smart education assistant which enables you to land your dream job.
+description: Education assistant which enables to land dream job.
-featured_image: '/images/learningpath/landing.png'
+featured_image: '/images/learningpath/Cover.jpg'
-overview: 'The primary goal of “Learning Path” project is to create a platform for job seekers where they can find actual examples of dream positions they are looking for and check how well their skill set matches the job requirements, identify skill gaps and provide learning programs to overcome the gaps.
+overview: 'The primary goal of “Career Path” project is to create a platform for job seekers where they can find actual examples of dream positions they are looking for and check how well their skill set matches the job requirements, identify skill gaps and provide learning programs to overcome the gaps.
 The platform also allows companies to open job positions and find perfect candidates.
-“Learning Path” also allows to build a bridge between job seekers and experienced professionals through the mentorship program.
+“Career Path” also allows to build a bridge between job seekers and experienced professionals through the mentorship program.
 '
 role_name: 'UI/UX Designer'
 role_details: